Learn basic steps to begin spreading mulch in your garden areas today!

 However, a good mulch can be just as important to your plants as every other project on your list.

-Furthermore, you can mulch any time of year!
-You do not have to wait until spring to mulch.
 In this post, we will explain why mulching any time of the year is acceptable, and provide you with tips and tricks to teach you how to better mulch your garden.

 We even have mulching hacks to share!